catalyst-cloud/catalystcloud-docs/source/management/access-control.rst

 Project Admin
 -------------

-The *Project Admin* role allows users to have full control over your project, including adding moderators and inviting other people to join it.
+The *Project Admin* role allows users to have full control over who has access to the project, including adding moderators and inviting other people to join it.

 Project Moderator
 -----------------